deepaksithu/Univariate_Exploration_of_Data_Lesson_Notes/README.md

 3. `matplotlib.pyplot`
 4. `seaborn`

-In addition to these, the Jupyter Notebooks assume that the data set, `pokemon.csv` have been extracted and is in the project folder.
+In addition to these, the Jupyter Notebooks assume that the data set, `pokemon.csv` has been extracted and is in the project folder.

 The Binder badge above can be used to explore an executable environment for the `univariate_visualizations.ipynb` file.